schmutzler/BetterBenchwarmer/README.md

 Open the **Better Benchwarmer** entry from the plugin menu to access drop-downs for selecting the bench, bin, lamp and queue TV objects.
 The chosen options are stored so they persist between sessions.
+If a three-bulb lamp is available it will be selected automatically the first time the plugin runs.

 Available options include: